federicoviceconti/covid_bot/README.md

 # CODIV-19 Bot

 This bot will show all the information about COVID-19.
+Built with Dart and [teledart](https://pub.dev/packages/teledart) library.

 Current todo:
 - adding more commands